 I am undoubtedly doubtful after Mrs. Williams asked that question.
 Upon making this appointment a couple of months ago, I was instructed to check my email, join the patient portal, and fill out the questionnaire.
 I spent over an hour answering those questions.
 I took the time to write in complete sentences.
 In fact, out of the dozens of doctors I’ve seen, this was the first time I actually answered every question.
 And I answered that exact question.
 Twice now.

-I ran my fingers through my hair, drop my elbows to my thighs, and collapse my chin into the palms of my hands.
+I run my fingers through my hair.
+I’m a bit irritated.
+I drop my elbows to my thighs, and collapse my chin into the palms of my hands.
 Have I wasted an hour of uneventful stop-and-go traffic for a test of my memorization?
 Or were they milking my insurance?
 “The IOP program just down the road, not a mile away.”

 “What brought you here?”

 “A series of unfortunate events.
 I was recently ‘Baker-Acted,’ which is equivalent and what is referred to as a ‘72-hour hold,’ here.
 I was hospitalized for three days.
 I’m going through a divorce.
 I have kids that are being used against me.
 I’ve hit rock-bottom and I’m here to find myself.
 A new self that isn’t damaged goods as I’ve always been.”

 She smiles.
 But her smile is warm.
 She’s heard this before.
 She looks determined.
 “We will discuss this more in detail.
 I will be taking brief notes for future visits.
 Tell me about the most recent counseling or therapy you have received?
 When and where?”

 I ramble again, hemming and hawing over the recent events as if the events meant nothing.
 It’s the easiest way to get it all out: